-- (1) Government mandated signs are exempt from this ordinance; - (1)(2) Signs shall be designed so as to be compatible with the Village/Colonial style that is characteristic of the Dunwoody Village Overlay District area (standard sign layouts and shapes are attached); - (2)(3) All gGround signs for more than two tenants in the same building shall be monument style signs with a base and framework made of brick: - (4) Ground signs for one or two tenants in the same building shall be either monument style signs with a base and framework made of brick or supported by two six by six (6x6) square posts. - (3)(5) Free-standing signs shall not be permitted in the Main Street Zone as defined on the Dunwoody Overlay District Map, described in section 27-720.3, on frontages where any portion of the principal structure is located within thirty-two (32) feet of the front property line; Free-standing signs shall not be permitted in the public right of way; - (4)(6) For lots containing nine (9) or fewer store fronts, ground signs shall not exceed six (6)eight (8) feet in height and eight (8) feet in width; - (5) For lots containing nine (9) or fewer store fronts, ground signs shall not exceed thirty-two (32) square feet in sign area;
+- (1) Signs shall be designed so as to be compatible with the Village/Colonial style that is characteristic of the Dunwoody Village Overlay District area (standard sign layouts and shapes are attached); - (2) All gGround signs for more than two tenants in the same building [HJK44]shall be monument style signs with a base and framework made of brick; - (3) Ground signs for one or two tenants in the same building shall be either monument style signs with a base and framework made of brick.[HJK45] - (3)(4) Free-standing signs shall not be permitted in the Main Street Zone as defined on the Dunwoody Overlay District Map, described in section 27-720.3, on frontages where any portion of the principal structure is located within thirty-two (32) feet of the front property line; Free-standing signs shall not be permitted in the public right of way;

-- (6) For lots containing nine (9) or fewer store fronts, signs shall be located no more than thirty-two (32) feet from the principal building; - (7) For lots containing ten (10) or more store fronts, ground signs shall not exceed ten (10)twelve (12) feet in height and eight (8) feet in width; - (8) For lots containing ten (10) or more store fronts, ground signs shall not exceed fifty-four (54) square feet in sign area; - (9)(8) Wall signs shall be located on the primary building facade and within fifteen feet (15) of the primary building entrance; - (10)(9) Window signs larger than two (2) square feet are prohibited; - (11)(10)Banners with the exception of pole banners as permitted in Chapter 20, Article 3, Section 20, are prohibited; - (12)(11)Signs shall have a matte finish consistent with a wood or wood-like appearance; - (13)(12)Sign colors, except for logos, shall be equal to or similar to colors available in Martin Senour Williamsburg Paint; - (14)(13)All signs shall be indirectly lighted; halo lighting is prohibited; - (15)(14)Internally lighted neon, gas, colored, flashing, animated, marquee, sound emitting, fluorescent, rotating or otherwise moving signs are prohibited; all exposed neon is prohibited. - (16)(15)Sign shape and lettering shall be limited as follows: - a.
+- (4)(5) For lots containing nine (9) or fewer store fronts, ground signs shall not exceed six (6)cight (8) feet in height and eight (8) feet in width; - (5) For lots containing nine (9) or fewer store fronts, ground signs shall not exceed thirty-two (32) square feet in sign area; - (6) For lots containing nine (9) or fewer store fronts, signs shall be located no more than thirty-two (32) feet from the principal building; - (76) For lots containing ten (10) or more store fronts, ground signs shall not exceed ten (10)twelve (12) feet in height and eight (8) feet in width; - (8) For lots containing ten (10) or more store fronts, ground signs shall not exceed fifty-four (54) square feet in sign area; - (9) Wall signs shall be located on the primary building facade and within fifteen feet (15) of the primary building entrance; - (10)(7) Window signs larger than two (2) square feet are prohibited; - (11)(8)Banners with the exception of pole banners as permitted in Chapter 20, Article 3, Section 20, are prohibited; - (12)(9)Signs shall have a matte finish consistent with a wood or wood-like appearance; - (13)(10)Sign colors, except for logos, shall be equal to or similar to colors available in Martin Senour Williamsburg Paint; - (14)(11)All signs shall be indirectly lighted; halo lighting is prohibited; - (15)(12)Internally lighted neon, gas, colored, flashing, animated, marquee, sound emitting, fluorescent, rotating or otherwise moving signs are prohibited; all exposed neon is prohibited.

+(16)(13)Sign shape and lettering shall be limited as follows:

+- a.
 All signs shall be rectangular, circular, or oval in proportion. - b.a.
 Sign facing shall be flat in profile and shall not exceed a thickness of eight (8) inches. - e.b.
-Signs with more than two (2) faces are prohibited. - d.c.
-Sign lettering and logo content shall consist of_block lettering in which individual letters do-not exceed eighteen (18) inches in height. - e.
-Sign lettering material shall be of a material that will not permit the passage of light through the lettering. - (16) Standard Informational Signs in the Dunwoody Village Overlay District:a. shall not be more than three (3) feet above the ground;

-b. shall not exceed six (6) Square Feet in area;

-. shall not have more than two (2) sign faces;

-- d. shall not be made from flexible materials, such as vinyl, cloth or paper; - e. shall be free-standing, and not attached to permanent or temporary structures; - f. shall conform to the color standards of the district; - g. shall be maintained in good repair.
+Signs with more than two (2) faces are prohibited.

+- d.c.
+Sign lettering and logo content shall consist of\block lettering in which individual letters do-not exceed eighteen (18) inches in height. - e.
+Sign lettering material shall be of a material that will not permit the passage of light through the lettering. - (14) Standard Informational Signs in the Dunwoody Village Overlay District: - a. shall not be more than three (3) feet above the ground; - b. shall not exceed six (6) Square Feet in area; - c. shall not have more than two (2) sign faces; - d. shall not be made from flexible materials, such as vinyl, cloth or paper; - e. shall be free-standing, and not attached to permanent or temporary structures; - f. shall conform to the color standards of the district; - g. shall be maintained in good repair.